em-bellis/PEER_workshop/2_Genomics_Techniques/README.md

 How many sequences are in each file?

-## 2b: Assessing Quality with FastQC:
+## 2b: Assessing read quality with FastQC:
 Ensure that FastQC is installed properly.

 Generate a FastQC report on the command-line.